Academic journal: Content

-An academic journal or scholarly journal is a periodical publication in which scholarship relating to a particular academic discipline is published.
-Academic journals serve as permanent and transparent forums for the presentation, scrutiny, and discussion of research.
-They nearly universally require peer review or other scrutiny from contemporaries competent and established in their respective fields.
-Content typically takes the form of articles presenting original research, review articles, or book reviews.
+Content usually takes the form of articles presenting original research, review articles, or book reviews.
 The purpose of an academic journal, according to Henry Oldenburg (the first editor of Philosophical Transactions of the Royal Society), is to give researchers a venue to "impart their knowledge to one another, and contribute what they can to the Grand design of improving natural knowledge, and perfecting all Philosophical Arts, and Sciences."